PFayoux/cornetto/README.md

 There is one couple of configuration files for each site that should be served :

- - One for the repository that contains the source of the latest static version
+ - One for the folder that contains the source of the latest static version
- - One for the repository that contains the source of the visualized static version
+ - One for the folder that contains the source of the visualized static version
  - One for the folder that contains the frontend of Cornetto